13 Two Sample Tests for Means

 where

-- is the level critical value.
+is the is the level critical value.
+(Note that the distribution from which this critical level critical value.
 (Note that the distribution from which this critical

 The confidence interval is a simple matter of unravelling the test statistic,